What are the MTHFR Symptoms?

 Folate or folic acid plays a significant role in pregnancy and developmental problems, for those that have active MTHFR variants will often have an inability to properly use folate, a mutation may lower the conversion of folate to “active” folate.
 If you have been trying to fall pregnant unsuccessfully, if you have had one or more miscarriages or you have a history of miscarriages, get yourself tested for MTHFR.

 Mental Illness & MTHFR gene variant

-People with mthfr mutations and or an MTHFR gene mutation have a greater chance of becoming mentally ill.
-This is because the brain requires optimal functioning of folate, all vitamin B groups, amino acid, essential fatty acids and proper methylation to function properly.
+People with MTHFR mutations and or an MTHFR gene mutation have a greater chance of becoming mentally ill.
+This is because the brain requires optimal functioning of folate, all vitamin B groups, amino acids, essential fatty acids, and proper methylation to function properly.
 Those who experience any of the symptoms on this page related to mental health are strongly encouraged to test for the MTHFR gene mutation.
 Some of these symptoms include:

 - Mood swings

 - common MTHFR A1298C mutations especially homozygous